richarddmorey/absoluteJudgmentCalibration/README.md

 -----------|--------------
-analysis   | Description of the methods and some preliminary analyses that I redid (in 2017, 14 years after the experiments) data       | Data files and description experimental_code | The C code that ran the experiments.
-You likely won't be able to compile these, but they contain critical information about the methods.
-If for some reason you'd like to compile the code, contact Jeff Rouder (rouderj@missouri.edu) for the libraries info       | A copy of the thesis (sorry about the terrible writing; it was my first scientific effort) and other information, including figures I extracted from the text for convenience
+analysis   | Description of the methods and some preliminary analyses that I redid (in 2017, 14 years after the experiments) data       | Data files and description experimental_code | The C code that formed the experiments.
+I offer these so that you can see exactly what was done.
+If for some reason you'd like to compile the code, the necessary libraries are in the `elib` folder.
+It has been 15 years, though, so I can't really offer much support. info       | A copy of the thesis (sorry about the terrible writing; it was my first scientific effort) and other information, including figures I extracted from the text for convenience